rahulunair/intel_arc_dgpu_linux/Readme.md

 ## Configure Linux kernel

-1. Install the latest available Linux kernel, for example I have installed **kernel 6.0** using Mainline tool
+1. Install the latest available Linux kernel, for example I have installed **kernel 6.0**

 Install a recent version of the kernel.
 The easiest way to install a different kernel is by using [Mainline](https://github.com/bkw777/mainline).